dwjoyce/pythonbook/Walking along data.rst

 1. Use the ``for`` loop to repeat a block of code a set number of times.
 Use the ``while`` loop to repeat a block of code an unknown number of times (e.g. depending on whatever the user types in).
 The *for* keyword can be read as *for each* if that makes its easier to understand.

 2. Use the ``range`` function to provide a sequence of number to step through.
+You can use it with just one argument, the end point, or with two, the start and end point, or three arguments, start, end and step.